1. Getting Ready Portraits & Detail Shots

 2. The First Look

-About the last 10-15 minutes before the ceremony, we try to take miscellaneous photos of guests waiting for the arrival of the wedding party, since the focus is mostly on the couple for the rest of the day.
+About the last 30 minutes before the ceremony, we try to take miscellaneous photos of guests waiting for the arrival of the wedding party, since the focus is mostly on the couple for the rest of the day.
+This gives our bride and groom a few moments to relax after their first look and get excited about the next big part of the day!

 4. Family Formals & Bridal Party